 - Attending a church service?

-- Making memories with your children?
+- Dressing up, taking photos, and creating memories with your children?

 - Spending a quiet day at home?